martinpagelaws/amazon-verified-permissions-snippet/README.md

 aws cognito-idp admin-create-user --user-pool-id $USER_POOL_ID --username $USER_NAME
 ```
-Users are required to reset their password when they login for the first time - to prevent it, run:
+By default, Cognito users are required to reset their password when they login for the first time - to prevent this behavior, run:

 ```
 USER_PW=<some_password>